lemon-doge/zachem/README_ENG.txt

 Repository contains:

-1.1) Application source code (folder: TableParse)
+1.1) Application source code (TableParseBeta.rar)
-1.2) Technical demo (file: demo.mp4)
-1.3) Diplomas confirming the successful completion of the 20th Chin test by all team members (folder: Certificates) 1.4) This very file you are reading right now (file: README_ENG.txt) 1.5) The same file, but in Russian (file: README_RUS.txt)
+1.2) Diplomas confirming the successful completion of the 20th Chin test by all team members (Certificates.zip) 1.3) This very file you are reading right now (file: README_ENG.txt) 1.4) The same file, but in Russian (file: README_RUS.txt)

 2) DESCRIPTION OF THE TECHNOLOGIES USED (AND LIBRARIES)